SmartMobilityAlgorithms/Datasets/README.md

 # Datasets

-This repo contain information about how to obtain or compile a dataset for the coruse project problem.
+This repo contains information about how to obtain or compile a dataset for the coruse project problem.

 ---
 ## Geospatial Datasets